xiangyan99/JenkinsCiCD2Azure/SVN-Jenkins-Tomcat.md

 ![Resource List](images/jenkins-portal-03.png)
 Once done with the integration settings, click **OK**, and then **OK** again on the validation summary.
 Click **Create** on the Terms of use summary.
 The Jenkins server takes a few minutes to deploy.
 ## Configure Jenkins
+In the Azure portal, browse to the Jenkins Resource Group, select the Jenkins virtual machine, and take note of the DNS name.